GLOBAL MARKETS-Global equities waver, oil falls amid recession fears

 German investor sentiment tumbled in July, according to a widely watched index published on Tuesday.

-A high inflation reading would add pressure for the Fed to step up its already aggressive pace of interest rate increases.
+A high inflation reading would add pressure on the Fed to step up its already aggressive pace of interest rate increases.

+"It is a continued risk-off tone in markets and the anticipation that while maybe some of the pain is priced in, you still have inflation expected to accelerate tomorrow and the Federal Reserve with a lot of room to go on rate hikes," said Ross Mayfield, investment strategy analyst at Baird.

 Investors are also tracking how a growing number of Chinese cities, including the commercial hub Shanghai, are adopting fresh COVID-19 curbs to rein in new infections after finding a highly transmissible Omicron subvariant.

-Meanwhile, the two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 8.5 basis points at 2.985%.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was down 3.1 basis points at 3.039%.

-Oil prices fell sharply on Tuesday, weighed down by a strong dollar, demand-sapping COVID-19 curbs in top crude importer China and fears of a global economic slowdown.
+Oil prices fell sharply on Tuesday, pressured by the strong dollar, demand-sapping COVID-19 curbs in top crude importer China, and fears of a global economic slowdown.
 O/R

 Global FX performancehttp://tmsnrt.rs/2egbfVh